feima1024/PINN-for-HRTF-upsampling/README.md

 3, run the code by exec(open('pinn.py').read());

-4, PINN.py read the 40.mat file, and generate the 40_L3.mat.
+4, pinn.py will read the 40.mat file and generate the 40_L3.mat.
-the training time was about 7 hours on my Macbook Pro with M1 chip.
+The training time was about 7 hours on my Macbook Pro with M1 chip.

 5, Start Matlab, and go to the same folder, run the 'result.m' file, then you will get the figures.